-The document Create in Me a Clean Heart: A Pastoral Response to Pornography Use was developed by the Committee on Laity, Marriage, Family Life and Youth of the United States Conference of Catholic Bishops (USCCB).
+The document Create in Me a Clean Heart: A Pastoral Response to Pornography was developed by the Committee on Laity, Marriage, Family Life and Youth of the United States Conference of Catholic Bishops (USCCB).
 It was approved by the full body of the USCCB at its November 2015 General Meeting.
-It has been directed for publication by the undersigned.
+This second edition with a new preface by the Committee on Laity, Marriage, Family Life, and Youth has been re-titled as Create in Me a Pure Heart: A Pastoral Response to Pornography and directed for publication by the undersigned.

-Msgr.
-Ronny E. Jenkins General Secretary, USCCB
+Rev. Michael J.K.
+Fuller General Secretary, USCCB

-Scripture texts in this work are taken from the New American Bible, Revised Edition © 2010, 1991, 1986, 1970 Confraternity of Christian Doctrine, Washington, DC. and are used by permission of the copyright owner.
+Psalm texts in this work are taken from The Abbey Psalms and Canticles, prepared by the Monks of Conception Abbey © 2018, 2010, United State Conference of Catholic Bishops, Washington, DC.
+All other scripture texts in this work are taken from the New American Bible, Revised Edition © 2010, 1991, 1986, 1970 Confraternity of Christian Doctrine, Washington, DC. and are used by permission of the copyright owner.
 All rights reserved.
-No part of the New American Bible may be reproduced in any form without permission in writing from the copyright owner.
+No part of the New American Bible, Revised Edition, may be reproduced in any form without permission in writing from the copyright owner.

-Excerpts from the Catechism of the Catholic Church, second edition, copyright © 2000, Libreria Editrice Vaticana-United States Conference of Catholic Bishops, Washington, D.C.
+Excerpts from the Catechism of the Catholic Church, second edition, copyright © 2000, Libreria Editrice Vaticana-United States Conference of Catholic Bishops, Washington, DC.
 Used with permission.
 All rights reserved.